 Borrowers may apply for cancellation of their nursing loans through the U.S. Department of Health and Human Services.

 What does this mean to me as a nursing loan borrower?

 In 2009, the Federal Reserve approved amendments to Regulation Z (Truth in Lending) that revised the disclosure requirements for private education loans which includes the Federal Nursing Loan.

-Nursing loan borrowers are required to complete a Master Promissory Note (MPN) and other Truth in Lending documents including Application and Approval Disclosures, Self-Certification and Loan Entrance Counseling.
+Nursing loan borrowers are required to complete a Master Promissory Note (MPN) and other Truth in Lending documents including Self-Certification and Loan Entrance Counseling.
 These are required each year a student borrows a nursing loan.

 Once a borrower has accepted a Federal Nursing Loan, they will receive an email from Educational Computer Systems (ECSI) with instructions on how to e-sign their MPN and other required documents.
 ECSI contracts with the Student Loan Service Center (SLSC) to provide services for the Federal Nursing Loan borrowers in the North Dakota University system such as billing, payments and deferments.

 Regulation Z (Truth in Lending) requires a three-day waiting period after the required documents are signed before the loan can be disbursed.